dfinity/sdk/docs/concepts/canister-metadata.md

 #### `tech_stack`

-The canister author can opt in to display the tech stack of the canister.
+The `tech_stack` object provides a standard format to show the technologies involved to build the canister.

-The tech stack can include but not limit to the programming languages, CDKs, libraries, tools.

-Each item is a `"name" : "version"` pair in which the `"version"` is optional.
+Check [tech-stack](tech-stack.md) for more details and how to set it in `dfx.json`.

 ```json
 {